benwu232/kdd_cup_2018/README.md

 ## Some lessons
 1. Participating the competition as early as you can.
 For me, a novice, to make a stable model takes at least a month.
-2. A good coross validation framework is a must.
+2. A good cross validation framework is a must.
 I did bad this time.
 Seems my model overfitted when I use hyperopt.
 3. Seems the data in this competion is a little too few for the models like RNN.

 ## Some philosophy thinking